Stewart's Melville College: Curriculum

+Activities

 Sport

-Stewart's Melville College has won the Scottish Rugby Schools Under 18 Cup five times: in 1999 (in their first year of entering), 2006, 2011, 2016 and 2019.
+Stewart's Melville College has won the Scottish Rugby Schools Under 18 Cup six times: in 1999 (in their first year of entering), 2006, 2011, 2016, 2019 and most recently in 2024.
 Stewart's Melville RFC, the successor to the Former Pupils Rugby club, play in the Scottish League Championship.

 "Ravelston Sports Club", a large on-site sports centre opened in 2000.
 The sports centre is mainly used by pupils for physical education lessons and sports training (such as swimming, basketball, badminton, short tennis and table tennis) but is also open to members of the public for a monthly membership fee.
 There is also a school shooting range located at the Ravelston campus.
 Extensive rugby, cricket, hockey pitches and athletics facilities are also located at the school's sports grounds in Inverleith, two miles north of the school.
 The main stadium at Inverleith dates back to the 1890s and was the main ground of the Scotland national rugby union team until 1925.

-In 2019 Stewart's Melville College won the Mitsubishi U18 cup - played at Murrayfield Stadium - against local rivals George Watson's College.
+Performing Arts

-Tom Fleming Centre for Performing Arts (Formerly "Performing Arts Centre")
+Tom Fleming Centre for Performing Arts

 The school's main Victorian assembly hall was converted to the "Performing Arts Centre" between 2005 and 2007.
-This £3.5 million project, was paid for in part by donations from the parents of the schools current pupils and former pupils (some of the chairs have names of people who have donated in gold).
-The Centre has 800 seats that fold back into the wall, providing a variety of possible configurations and was officially opened in 2007.
+This £3.5 million project, was paid for in part by donations from the parents of the schools current pupils and former pupils (some of the chairs have names in gold of people who have donated).
+The centre has 800 seats that fold back into the wall, providing a variety of possible configurations and was officially opened in 2007.
 It is also available for use by the public and is used as a venue for the Edinburgh Festival Fringe.

-In 2011 actor John Cairney unveiled the new name for the centre, "Tom Fleming Centre for Performing Arts", named after former pupil Tom Fleming, one of Scotland's leading broadcasters.
+In 2011, actor John Cairney unveiled the new name for the centre, "Tom Fleming Centre for Performing Arts", named after former pupil Tom Fleming, one of Scotland's leading broadcasters.

 Carbisdale

-Since 1965, the school has organised an outdoor education programme for the boys of SMC and the girls from MES in the third year.
-It takes place in the north of Scotland, based for over forty years at Carbisdale Castle Youth Hostel, Easter Ross, until its closure in 2011 required accommodation to relocate to Aviemore.
-After a campaign lead by a school pupil, Ewan Tracy, the programme was re-instated at the Carbisdale Castle.
+Since 1965, the school organised an outdoor education programme for the boys of SMC and the girls from MES in the third year.
+It took place in the north of Scotland, based for over forty years at Carbisdale Castle Youth Hostel, Easter Ross, until its closure in 2011 required accommodation to relocate to Aviemore.
 The camp was also abandoned in 2020 and 2021, due to coronavirus restrictions.
-It returned in 2022.
+It returned in 2022; however later in 2022, Carbisdale Castle was sold and is now a private residence.